netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lbvserver_module.rst

       Route Health Injection (RHI) functionality of the NetSaler appliance for advertising the route of the VIP address associated with the virtual server.
 When Vserver RHI Level (RHI) parameter is set to VSVR\_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:

-      \* If you set RHI STATE to PASSIVE on all virtual servers, the Citrix ADC always advertises the route for the VIP address.
+      \* If you set RHI STATE to \ :literal:`PASSIVE`\  on all virtual servers, the Citrix ADC always advertises the route for the VIP address.

-      \* If you set RHI STATE to ACTIVE on all virtual servers, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
+      \* If you set RHI STATE to \ :literal:`ACTIVE`\  on all virtual servers, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.

-      \* If you set RHI STATE to ACTIVE on some and PASSIVE on others, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is in UP state.
+      \* If you set RHI STATE to \ :literal:`ACTIVE`\  on some and \ :literal:`PASSIVE`\  on others, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to \ :literal:`ACTIVE`\ , is in UP state.

       .. rst-class:: ansible-option-line